Choosing between block paving or pattern imprinted concrete is one of the main dilemmas that home owners face.

 Always check the waste carrier licence!

-Pattern imprinted concrete is monolithic which means laid as ‘one’ slab.
-This has considerable advantages over block paving as pattern imprinted concrete will not sink, whereas block paving may sink if a suitable sub base is not installed.
+This means an imprinted concrete surface has considerable advantages over block paving, the main one being it will not sink!
+Too many Block Paving surfaces sink at some point, mainly due to unsuitable sub base preparation.
 Over time, block paving will always be more likely to sink than a concrete alternative.

 NOTE: Just as no two block paving manufacturers are the same – neither are two concrete mixes.